PelionIoT/mbl-core/tutorials/hello_pelion_connect/README.md

 # Pelion Connect hello-world application

-The Pelion Connect hello-world application may run in a Python3 virtual environment.
+The Pelion Connect hello-world application may run in a Python3 virtual environment on a device.
 This application demonstrates different Pelion Connect D-Bus API methods invocation.
 Demonstrated methods:
 1. RegisterRequests - Pelion Connect D-Bus API method which registers LwM2M resources provided by the application in the Device Management Portal.

 ## Prerequisites
-1. Make sure the device has an internet connection.
+1. Make sure the device has an Internet connection.

 1. Make sure you have active Device Management Portal account.
 For more information see [this page][account-management].